HeadNoob/HeadNoob/README.md

-Discord: HeadNoob#3775
+Discord: HeadNoob
 GitHub: HeadNoob
 osu! profile: HeadNoob

-I'm a fucking noob at coding
+not a noob at coding anymore I think